chtoucas/Narvalo.NET/docs/Guidelines.md

 <Import Project="..\..\tools\Narvalo.Common.targets" />
 ```

-Add the project to NuGet.proj when it is ready for publication.
+Add the project to Narvalo (Public).proj when it is ready for publication.

 ### Configure StyleCop for Visual Studio